South Gate, California: Corruption and election fraud

 From 2001 to 2003, then-city treasurer Albert Robles, along with three accomplices on the city council, accepted bribes and in turn gave taxpayer money to friends and relatives to perform city contracts.
 The three accomplices formed a majority of the five-member city council, so they could effectively run the city as they wanted.
 For example, in 2002, Robles was arrested on felony threat charges but was appointed by the city council to the deputy city manager position and had his legal bills covered by the city.
 The city council gave themselves a 2000% pay raise, and cut the pay of City Clerk Carmen Avalos by 90%, after she complained about corruption and election fraud in the city to the California Secretary of State.

-On January 28, 2003, voters recalled Robles along with his political allies, former Mayor Xochitl Ruvalcaba, former Vice Mayor Raul Moriel, and former city councilwoman Maria Benavides.
+On January 28, 2003, voters recalled Robles along with his political allies, Mayor Xochitl Ruvalcaba, Vice Mayor Raul Moriel, and councilwoman Maria Benavides.

 Robles was convicted of bribery in July 2005.
 In November 2006 he was sentenced to 10 years in federal prison, ordered to pay the city of South Gate $639,000 in restitution, and was immediately put into custody.

 In March 2006, Rudy Navarro, who was elected to replace Albert Robles as city treasurer, was caught making a false statement on his biography as posted on the city's official web site.
 He claimed that he earned a degree from San Diego State University, when he actually had not completed all the requirements.